lennseg/oscars/readme.md

 ##Next Steps

 I want to work with the data and display a graph for the genres.
 As well as add the age of each actor/actress first Academy nomination and first Academy win.
-I also want to re-create the graph on the grid that shows nominations and wins for each actor and actress.
+I also want to re-create the graph that shows the number of nominations and wins for each actor and actress.